HOW WE GRADE BOURBON

 Buy at any cost!
 This grade is reserved for top shelf bourbon and whiskey that exceeds expectations in taste, body, structure, and finish.
 Buy a bottle and hide it from your friends and family!

-For a full list of all the bourbons that have earned an A from us, click here!
+Check out our full list of all the bourbons that have earned an A from us.

 Interesting, well-balanced whiskeys receive this grade.
 Some may have impressive elements that come out during tasting, or some surprising flavors in the finish.

-For a full list of all the bourbons that have earned a B from us, click here!
+Check out our full list of all the bourbons that have earned a B from us.

 Typically, whiskeys that receive this grade can be found in bar wells and are generally unremarkable.
 If you are drinking to get tanked, or want to try something new without investing in a bottle, stick with C – grade bourbon!

-For a full list of all the bourbons that have earned a C from us, click here!
+Check out our full list of all the bourbons that have earned a C from us.

 This grade of whiskey is usually not suitable for human consumption, and should be avoided at all costs.
 It doesn’t get much worse than this, and if it does, you probably wouldn’t live to tell about it.

-For a full list of all the bourbons that have earned an F from us, click here!
+Check out our full list of all the bourbons that have earned an F from us.